**REGISTRATION IS NOW CLOSED**

 Evening Reception and Dinner

 Join us for great food, drinks and conversation at the Redford Conference Center.
+We will present the awards for Environmental Leadership, Safety Leadership and Community Champion.
+Also don’t miss our first ever Trivia Night!
 We hope you will take the opportunity to spend time networking with members and meeting industry friends during this fun evening.
 Appetizers, casual dinner and drinks with cash bar provided.
 Finish up with night skiing until 9 pm.

 UPA Annual Meeting Agenda